Tshulkey/CECS-174/Homwork_3/README.md

-This Hw uses pycharm and plays music based on the notes given.
+Hw 3 Uses pycharm and plays music based on the notes given.